• Skip to primary navigation

 Overhead shot of vanilla ice cream in a small dish, with berry compote poured over the top.
 Pin text reads: Simple Berry Compote.

-This simple berry compote is a rich, sweet, jammy condiment made with fresh or frozen berries.
-Easy to make, it comes together so quickly it'll be ready before your pancakes are done.
+Berry Compote is a rich, sweet, jammy condiment you can make with your favorite fresh or frozen berries.
+Quick and easy to make; it can be ready before your waffles are done cooking.

 Overhead shot of vanilla ice cream in a small dish, with berry compote poured over the top.